le-chartreux/lablumina/README.md

 ## 🕹️ Usage

 After launching the app, press the `Update` button to fetch data of the sensors.
-Fell free to configure the settings to fit your preferences (and so don't Swan's email address).
+Fell free to configure the settings to fit your preferences (and so don't spam Swan's email address).

 ## 📸 Screenshots